 Disclaimer: I know poetry shouldn’t really be under the non-fiction grouping, but I have not done enough of this kind of work to make a page for it by itself… Please don’t hate on me, ok?

 I really love editing blogs.
 It gives me an excuse to read up on cool things.
-I appreciate all of the experience I have gained with WordPress, as it makes me very confident I can help my clients who have made me editors directly in their CMS.
-Here are some of the websites whose blogs I edit.
+I appreciate all of the experience I have gained with WordPress, as it makes me very confident I can help my clients who have made me an editor directly in their CMS.
+Here are some of the websites whose blogs I have edited.

 - just B more

 - The Happy Puppy Site

 - The Labrador Site

 - Squeaks and Nibbles

 - French Content